LenkaOrincakova/ParkMeApp/README.md

 • Price if the parking place is paid

-•	Possibility to park more cars (if owing)
+•	Add cars to database

+•	See parking spots in Horsens
 ### Should have
 •		Filter paid/free parking places